 To get going, email or call the Car To Go office at 970-920-5066.

-Yes.
-It is required that you contact the Electric Department for a line locate.
+No. It is required that you contact the Colorado 811t for a line locate.
 This is for your safety and for the protection of electric transmission lines.
-Call our office at 970-920-5148 to schedule a locate.
+Call 811 to schedule a locate.

 We are on call 24 hours a day.
 If you need to contact us after hours, please call City Dispatch at 970-920-5310.

-Call the Electric Department at 970-920-5148.
-We will need address of location, on-site contact name and phone number.
+Call 811 to schedule your line locate.
+They will need address of location, on-site contact name and phone number.

 Call the Utility Billing Office at 970-920-5030 or 970-920-5031.